How FP&A Technology Can Provide Certainty in Uncertain Times

 “By automating and integrating the moving of your consolidations data into the Workiva product, we can prove the data accuracy, we apply some controls around that, and quite honestly, it speeds up the process,” he says.
 “So when you’re doing a month-end close process, making journal entries and so forth, by being able to quickly import that data and see the results, it’s just a lot of value it adds to our customers."

-Too many businesses have put off modernization for too long for a variety of reasons.
-Now, the health of the company is depending on the FP&A department’s ability to give guidance to its stakeholders.
+Too many financial planning and analysis teams have put off data modernization for too long for a variety of reasons.
+Now, the health of a company is dependent on the FP&A department’s ability to give guidance and financial data transparency to its stakeholders.
 Brad says there’s no value in waiting.

 “It’s not going to happen overnight, but you have to start the journey,” he says.